 When measuring the lease liabilities, the Board uses its incremental borrowing rate as the discount rate where the interest rate implicit in the lease cannot be readily determined, which is the case for all of the Board's leases.
-To determine the incremental borrowing rate, the Board uses the 10-year bond rate provided by Queensland Treasury Corporation of 1.844%.
+The incremental borrowing rate used is the fixed rate loan rate published by the Queensland Treasury Corporation that correspond to the lease's commencement date and lease term.